genhaiyu/jekyll-blog-routine-deploy-script/README.md

 - Quick steps:
   * Copy the `A sample of Jekyll blog` repository below to a Linux server.
     * This [A sample of Jekyll blog](https://github.com/genhaiyu/jekyll-example) is a basic Jekyll skeleton, can be released an example quickly.
-  * Go to the repository directory on the server, execute the command of below.
+  * Go to the repository directory on the server, execute the command of below after changing the current user is root.

 ```markdown
 curl -sSLO https://raw.githubusercontent.com/genhaiyu/jekyll-blog-routine-deploy-script/master/deploy.sh && chmod a+x deploy.sh && bash deploy.sh